October 25, 2023

 In a way, their behavior is like their own kind of language, speaking volumes about their emotional state.

-Instead of reacting negatively to their actions, we can try to understand the message they're sending and find ways to help them manage their stress more effectively.
+Understanding the message they’re sending and find ways to help them manage their stress more effectively.

-‘Bullies’ Misunderstood
+Misunderstood Bullies

 When I used to run Kind Club in schools, it aimed to provide tools for those who might be considered bullies.